Terrier Dogs

 About the Jack Russell Terrier

-The Jack Russell Terrier is a medium terrier dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Jack Russell Terrier is best matched with experienced owners.
+The Jack Russell Terrier is a small terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Jack Russell Terrier is best matched with experienced owners.
 Typically standing 10 to 15 inches tall at the shoulder and weighing 13 to 17 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Terrier Dogs group, the Jack Russell Terrier brings a distinct combination of traits that sets it apart.
 The Jack Russell Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Jack Russell Terrier loves being close to its people and forms strong bonds with every member of the household.